 When Keira was 3, she started coming home on the school bus and she began having tantrums that turned into 1-2 hour long meltdowns every day!
 Due to her limited verbal skills, she couldn't tell us what was wrong.
 I gathered it was because she didn't understand what was happening.
 From her perspective, it probably seemed like she was plucked out of school (something she loves) out of the blue and put on a bus for no reason.
 She didn't understand what was coming next.
 I searched everywhere for something that would work for her; something that she wouldn't lose or drop on the bus.
 There wasn't anything out there.
 Through MANY trials and errors, both good and bad ideas, I finally came up with the idea to put her "going home" visual schedule on a bracelet.
 It worked like a charm!
 Her outbursts and meltdowns stopped the very first day she wore her bracelet.
 She was getting off the bus smiling.
 And that is when I knew I had something that could possibly help others, and then my journey into all of this bracelet making* began.

-Keira is now 6 and we still use her visual schedules every day.
+Keira is now 7 and we still use her visual schedules and communication aids every day.
 She may never "outgrow" using them, and that is okay with me!

 Most of us rely heavily on visual information.
 Think about all of the visual supports you use every day: calendars, maps, road signs, grocery lists, etc...
 Visual supports not only keep us on task, they help convey what is expected or needed.